What’s the Average Cost of a Hospital Stay in the U.S.?

 Health Care in the United States is Expensive

-According to the American Hospital Association, more than 34,011,386 Americans were admitted to hospitals last year.
-And it can be financially devastating.
+According to the American Hospital Association, about 33,679,935 Americans were admitted to hospitals last year.
+And the out-of-pocket costs for medical care can be financially devastating.

 READ MORE: How much does it cost to have a baby?

-The numbers are staggering as the total healthcare spending in the United States soared past $4.3 trillion in 2021, according to totals from the Centers for Medicare & Medicaid Services.
-And more than 31% of that — or about $1.3 trillion — was spent at hospitals.
+The numbers are staggering as the total healthcare spending in the United States soared past $4.5 trillion in 2021, according to totals from the Centers for Medicare & Medicaid Services.
+And about $1.3 trillion of that total was spent at hospitals.

-Additionally, hospital care averaged $2,873 per day throughout the United States.
+Additionally, hospital care averaged $3,023 per day throughout the United States.
 (That’s 504 hours of work at the average 2021 hourly earnings.)
-If you reside in California, the most expensive state for health care, the bill will top $3,726 daily.
+If you reside in California, the most expensive state for health care, the bill will top $4,337 daily.
 You’ll also pay higher-than-average costs if you live in New York.
-On the flip side, the least expensive state for health care is Wyoming, averaging $1,383 per day.
+On the flip side, the least expensive state for health care is Mississippi, averaging $1,425 per day.

 Average Cost for Inpatient Treatment Requiring a Hospital Stay

-Yes, healthcare costs are high on their own, but costs soar when treatment includes an overnight stay, which averages about $13,600.
+Yes, healthcare costs are high, but costs soar when treatment includes a multi-night stay.
+The average hospital stay is 4.5 days, which averages about $13,600.

 These numbers and other healthcare-related costs can be financially devastating for anyone, especially if you’re on a limited budget or don’t have health insurance.

-About 60% to 65% of all bankruptcies are related to medical expenses because when a patient sees the final invoice, the bill is overwhelming.
+About 60% to 65% of all bankruptcies are related to medical expenses.

 Average Emergency Room Costs

-You’d be surprised if you thought an emergency room visit was cheaper than full-on hospital visits.
+You’d be surprised if you thought an emergency room visit was cheaper than an overnight hospital stay.

-According to the Healthcare Cost and Utilization Project, the cost of a single emergency room visit is estimated to be nearly $2,000, but the total cost will depend on your condition and where you live.
+According to the Healthcare Cost and Utilization Project, the cost of a single emergency room visit is estimated to be nearly $2,000.
+Still, the total cost will depend on your condition and where you live.

-It could be even more if you must be admitted for a more extended stay.
+It could cost even more if you must be admitted for a more extended stay.

-These ER costs have skyrocketed by 176% percent in the last decade, according to USA Today.
+According to USA Today, these ER costs have skyrocketed by 176% percent in the last decade.

-Keep this in mind: if you are admitted to an ER for whatever ailment, your total charge will be based on triage fees ($200-$1,000), facility fees (averages $1,118), doctor fees — not included in facility fees — and supplies.
+Keep this in mind: When you visit an ER for any ailment, your total charge will be based on triage fees ($200-$1,000), facility fees (averages $1,118), doctor fees — not included in facility fees — and supplies.
+And that’s not even counting the cost if you have to be admitted to the hospital or an intensive care unit.

 Pro tip: In triage, there are five severity levels, each with a different charge.
 Level 1 is the most urgent, and Level 5 is the least urgent.
 If you’re level 3, 4 or 5, you’ll have a long wait.
 A level 3 (most common) will pay significantly more than a level 5.

-The bottom line is before you race to an emergency room in your neighborhood, city, or town, assess your condition to make sure it’s an emergency.
+The bottom line is before you race to an emergency room in your neighborhood, city, or town, assess your condition to ensure it’s an emergency.

 If it isn’t a true emergency — say you fell and think you sprained an ankle — this and other more minor issues can be treated at an urgent care center for a fraction of the cost.